microsoft/WhatTheHack/999-SQLModernization/Coach/Solutions/Solution01.md

 With the AdventureWorks migration done, any frustrating connectivity issues and initial barriers should be eliminated.
 This part of the challenge should involve quite a bit more work, particularly if the team pursues the advanced challenges.
 Comments beneath each requirement:

 1. Both WWI OLTP and data warehouse databases are to be migrated; they do not need to be on the same server
-    * The team may decide to migrate these to Azure SQL Database, but Azure SQL Database Managed Instance is an arguably better choice.
+    * The team may decide to migrate these to Azure SQL Database, but Azure SQL Managed Instance is an arguably better choice.
 The purpose of calling out they do not need to be on the same server is to encourage a split architecture to leveral Synapse.
 1. Wide World Importers would prefer to take advantage of PaaS services if possible
-    * Azure SQL Database, Azure SQL Database Managed Instance, and Azure Synapse are the best choices
+    * Azure SQL Database, Azure SQL Managed Instance, and Azure Synapse are the best choices
 1. Database migration for the OLTP database must be done online with minimum downtime
     1. For the purposes of this challenge, use the WWI Order Insert Solution (Windows Application) to simulate load on the on-premises database during migration/assessment
     * An online migration requires the premium tier of the Azure Database Migration Service.
 If running the order insert tool is difficult to do for performance, bandwidth, or other reasons, do the following: